corneliusdavid/mupuzzle/README.md

 rules to try to come up with a specific pattern of characters.
 This is a prime example of a programmer looking for an excuse to write a program!

-Written in Delphi 1, still compiles in Delphi 10.2 Tokyo.
+Written in the mid 1990s using Delphi 1, still compiles in Delphi 10.2 Tokyo.

+Added a FireMonkey version using Mida Converter for Delphi 10 Seattle.

 Now ported to:
 * C# using WinForms on Windows Desktop